Personal Training ContractContracts and agreements for your personal training business, expertly crafted by leading attorneys.

 Finding an Online Waiver

-Using an online personal training waiver can be a great option for many smaller health clubs or coaches.
-They are normally completed and submitted prior to the beginning of sessions, whether those sessions are held at the client’s house, the instructor’s house, or a gym.
+Using an online personal training waiver can be a great option for many smaller health clubs or instructors.
+They are normally completed and submitted prior to the beginning of training sessions, whether those sessions are held at the client’s house, the instructor’s house, or a gym.

 Consistent use of personal training contracts is a vital policy to have in effect in case a client becomes hurt or suffers monetary losses throughout his/her training.
 Our templatized personal training waivers are available online and can help you get started.